cryptoparty/handbook/src/chapter_09_using_vpn/01_vpn_on_ubuntu.md

 In most cases your provider will send these files to you in a zip file.
 Some openvpn providers use username and password authentication which will not be covered.

- 1. Unzip the file you have downloaded to a folder on your hard drive (e.g.: "/home/[yourusername]/.vpn").
+ 1. Unzip the file you have downloaded to a folder on your hard drive (for example "/home/[yourusername]/.vpn").
 You should now have four files.
 The file "air.ovpn" is the configuration file that you need to import into NetworkManager.

  ![VPN on Ubuntu](vpn_ubuntu_008.png)